What are Mac ads? Why are you seeing unwanted advertisements on your Mac? What can you do to remove Mac ads?

-Identifying Mac Ads programs on your Mac can be done by simply looking at the symptoms based on the type of ad-supported programs that are out there
+Identifying Mac Ads programs can be done by simply looking at the symptoms based on the type of ad-supported programs lurking in the wild:

 - Mac Adware programs.